lucysli/eznotes/README.md

 .
 TODO

 ## Licensing ##
-This project is licences under the MIT open source initiative <http://opensource.org/licenses/MIT>
+This project is licenced under the MIT open source initiative <http://opensource.org/licenses/MIT>
 Currently the icons come from <fontello.com>.
 The following is the Licence file: